2004-AlokSINGH/RestfulAPI-using-Spring-Boot/README.md

 ### Prerequisites

-- Java 11 or later
+- Java 11 or later ( I am using JAVA 17)
 - Maven
 - MySQL